 What Type of SLA Should You Use?

 When considering outsourcing web or mobile app development, choosing the right type of software development service level agreement becomes a critical decision.
-Below we describe each of the most common types along with the most appropriate cases to use each of them.
+Below we describe each of the most common types along with the most appropriate service level agreement use case examples for each of them.

 Customer-Based SLA

-This type of an SLA for software development represents a contract between an outsourcing company and a specific customer.
+This type of an SLA in software engineering represents a contract between an outsourcing company and a specific customer.
 The key elements of this contract are the specific software development services provided, performance standards, as well as the terms and conditions applicable to that customer.
-This SLA encompasses all relevant service expectations and metrics that help meet the particular needs of the customer.
+This contract encompasses all relevant service expectations and metrics that help meet the particular needs of the customer.

-Use Case Example: A large enterprise hires an IT company to oversee every aspect of its IT setup.
+Use Case Example: A large enterprise decides to hire a software development team to oversee every aspect of its IT setup.
 The client has clearly defined demands, such as specific response times for different departments and customized support levels.

 Oleksandr Boiko